• S&P 500: 6013.13 -104.39 -1.71%

 What Types of Net Leases Does McDonald's Operate Under?

-McDonald’s stores that have leases typically use ground leases with 20-year initial terms and three to five subsequent renewal periods.
-Ground leases are similar to NNN leases because the tenant is responsible for paying property taxes, insurance, and maintenance expenses.
-This is similar to other big-name tenants such as Burger King and Taco Bell.
+McDonald’s stores that have leases typically use ground leases or NNN leases with 20-year initial terms and three to five subsequent renewal periods.
+In these types of leases the tenant is responsible for paying property taxes, insurance, and maintenance expenses.
+This lease structure is similar to other big-name fast food tenants like Burger King and Taco Bell.

 Ground leases usually involve undeveloped commercial land that is leased to tenants.
 Those tenants then have the right to develop on the property, meaning that they own the buildings and any property improvements they make.
 They still have to pay rent for the land, however, and if the lease expires, the buildings become the property of the landowner.